 Traditionally, gas-powered snow blowers have pull cords that allow you to start the machine.
 But more snow blowers feature an electric start function these days.
 Pressing a button to start your snow blower is much easier and more reliable, especially when you have to clear snow daily or in a hurry.

 Not all snow blowers in Canada have advanced speed control, although multistage snow blowers should have at least four speeds.
 Extra levels, especially reverse speeds, make it easier to prevent clogs when clearing heavy, wet snow.
+If you live in an area that gets heavy snowfall, consider choosing a more powerful snow blower with

 Adjustable Discharge Shoot Direction

 Typically, you can use them to alter the discharge chute trajectory from vertical to horizontal and get better aim when clearing.
+This is usually a more high-end feature, but you may be able to find a snow blower with this specific update.

 Dead Man’s Switch